Axlefublr/axlefublr.github.io/content/magazines.md

 It just so happened I needed this action for something else (magazine `F` that stores cool fonts) and now the action is integrated into the *magazine framework*. \
 So with magazine `o`, and many other ones, I end up having editing flexibility that I didn't plan for that magazine specifically.
 It's a big part for why this system has been so successful for me.

+# special-casing

 I create all the hotkeys for all the actions, and all magazines, myself.
 There are like 900 or so lines of yaml to make them all using xremap. \
 Because I don't have some complicated system to make the mappings, nothing is stopping me from making some action for some magazine behave slightly differently, to be more useful for that magazine.

+## magazine l

-Mag `l` is my "linker".
+...is my "linker".
 It contains all the links I want to store in this format:

 ```
 !general my youtube channel — https://www.youtube.com/@Axlefublr/streams
 blog reasons I still love fish shell — https://jvns.ca/blog/2024/09/12/reasons-i--still--love-fish/